 The foods you should NOT eat on keto are:

 - Rice, pasta

 - Leguminous crops (legumes)

 Ah, and if you abuse it the ketogenic diet will not forgive you too.
 If you inadvertently eat too many carbohydrates and leave the state of ketosis, your body will need at least 3 days to a month to fall back into KETO mode.

 How do I know if I have a ketosis state?

 Excellent question.
 The state of ketosis is defined by a specific concentration (0.5 mM and more) of ketone bodies in your blood.
 Ketone bodies are molecules produced when your glucose reserves become too low to support your brain.

 When it happens, your brain (which, very much loves sugar, but is able to compromise, a good guy you know) is forced to fuel with what remains: fats.
 But fats aren’t able to get to the brain as it is, so they’re broken down into acetyl-CoA, then converted by your liver into ketone bodies to go feed your friend the brain.

-To confirm that your body is in ketosis, there are tabs on which you can urinate and tell you if you are.
+To confirm that your body is in ketosis, there are tabs on which you can urinate and tell if you are.
 Another device similar to the breathalyzer allows you to analyze your degree of ketosis from an exhalation.

 Now, onto the keto electrolyte drink recipe.
-You can also check this healthy ginger lemon garlic drink if you have cold or sore throat.
+You can also check this healthy ginger lemon garlic drink if you have a cold or sore throat.